 Visiting Bali on a Budget: What to Know

 The currency used in Bali is the Indonesian Rupiah (IDR).
-As of February 2020, $1 USD = 13,681 IDR.
-For quick reference, 10,000 IDR is less than $1 USD (around $0.73 USD as of February 2020).
-While many places take credit/debit cards, there are a lot of places that are still cash-only.
+As of December 2020, $1 USD = 14,168 IDR.
+For quick reference, 10,000 IDR is less than $1 USD (around $0.73 USD as of December 2020).
+While many places take credit/debit cards, there are a lot of places on the island that are still cash-only.
 It is relatively easy to get cash in Bali, however it is not uncommon to run into broken or sketchy ATMs.
 If possible, arrive with some local cash or USD to exchange just in case.
-Also, be sure to monitor your bank account after any withdrawals for fraud.
+Also, be sure to monitor your bank account after each cash withdrawal in case of fraud.

 Best Time to Visit: